LambdaLighting/CrowdDMX/README.md

-# Phone DMX
+# Crowd DMX
-Send RGB color via websockets to mobile phones, to use them as a RGB light source.
+Use the crowd as a lighting source.
+Send RGB color values via websockets to many mobile phones/ etc., to use them as light sources.

 ## Action Socket
 To send actions to the clients, this server provides a socket. ola_trigger will